Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Introduction

 In recent years, \gls{dl} techniques have been also used for \gls{csi} estimation in \gls{fdd} systems, following two main research directions.
 In the first, the uplink-to-downlink channel mapping is learned.
 In this way, the feedback can be completely removed since the uplink channel knowledge at the \gls{bs} is sufficient to gain also the downlink channel knowledge.
 In the second, the channel matrix is compressed with a \gls{dl} architecture to minimize the feedback.

 The uplink-to-downlink mapping existence was firstly investigated in \cite{alr19}.
 In \cite{alr19,arn19}, a fully connected \gls{nn} is used to map the uplink to the corresponding downlink channels.
 The same task is solved more efficiently in \cite{yan19} with a sparse complex-valued \gls{nn}, and in \cite{don19,han20} with a \gls{cnn} treating the space-frequency channel matrix as an image.
 Image processing techniques are exploited also in \cite{saf19,wan19}.
-In \cite{saf19}, the problem of inferring the downlink channel from the observed uplink is treated as an image completion problem, which is solved through a \gls{gan}.
-In \cite{wan19}, a convolutional and recurrent \gls{nn} is proposed for predicting the downlink channel from the uplink considering also temporal variations.
 Finally, in \cite{riz20}, the channel is firstly compressed with an autoencoder to decrease the feature space dimensionality; then, the uplink-to-downlink mapping is achieved with random forests.
 However, when more complex channel models are considered (e.g. accounting for a rich multipath and dynamic environment), the uplink-to-downlink mapping function becomes hard to approximate with \glspl{nn}.
 The environment should be sampled with enough resolution to account for small-scale fading effects, which may require extensive sampling campaigns and huge datasets in practice.
 For this reason, the vast majority of related studies used \gls{dl} techniques to reduce the feedback overhead, rather than completely remove it.